tomgriffiths-net/video_encoder/README.md

 - **livePreviewHeight**: Integer, default of 39, specifies the height of the live preview.
 - **2pass**: Boolean, default of false, specifies weather ffmpeg should first scan the file before encoding, will not be enabled if the video streams are only being copied (e.g. "-c:v copy" is present).

+# Settings
+- **presetsPath**: String, default of ""videoencoder/presets", specifies the directory to keep presets in.
+- **secondTry**: Boolean, default of true, specifies weather to try a second time if ffmpeg fails.
+- **allowCinelikeDSaturationModification**: Boolean, default of false, specifies weather to apply a 1.3x saturation filter to MOV videos that have been recorded in the panasonic CINELIKE-D colour profile.
+- **copyFilesToLocal**: Boolean, default of false, specifies weather to copy video files to and from temporary local storage when encoding a video.

 # Functions
 - **encode_video(string $inPath, string $outPath, array $options=[]):bool**: Encodes a video with the specified options.
 Returns true on success or false on failure.
+- **addEncodeToConductor(string $inPath, string $outPath, array $options=[], string $conductorIp="127.0.0.1", int $conductorPort=52000):string|false**: Adds a single video encode task to a conductor server, returns the job id on success or false on failure.
 - **encode_folder(string $sourceFolder, string $destinationFolder, bool $recursive=false, bool|string $jobId=false, array $videoTypes=["mp4","mov","mkv","avi"], array $encodeOptions=[], string $outFileExtension="mp4", bool $deleteSourceAfter=false, bool $useConductor=false):bool**: Encodes a folder of videos and calls encode_video for each one, can add jobs to conductor instead of executing on the local machine if needed.
 Returns true on success and false on failure.
 - **getFolderLength(string $sourceFolder, bool $recursive=false, array $videoTypes=["mp4","mov","mkv","avi"]):int|false**: Calculates the total duration of all the videos in a folder while showing a running total in the command line.
 Returns the total length in seconds on success or false on failure.
 - **isVideo(string $path, array $videoTypes=["mp4","mov","mkv","avi"]):bool**: Checks weather a file has an extension in the $videoTypes array.
 Returns true on success or false on failure.